 In 2016, Richard was named Emerging Young Leader of the Year at the Westpac Rotorua Business Awards, while Osbornes won Best Service Provider, and the Customer Service Award.
 Richard’s goal is to ensure the business continues to evolve with the latest funeral practices – while still staying true to its core values of quality, sincerity and trust.
 Married to Larissa a school teacher, dad to two lovely ‘hurricanes’, and owner of too many fishing rods.

-An avid mountain-biker, Sam spends much of his spare time on the downhill trails in the Redwoods, and also enjoys travelling.
+An avid mountain-biker, Sam spends much of his spare time enjoying the outdoors, and also enjoys travelling.

 Chris de Groot